Analysis | Joe Biden’s CNN town hall: An occasional whopper

 The projection comes from the Institute for Health Metrics and Evaluation (IHME) at the University of Washington.
 The IHME model currently forecasts 415,090 U.S. deaths by Jan.
 1, 2021.

-Assuming public health mandates were relaxed, the IHME model predicts twice as many deaths by the end of the year: 400,000, for a total of nearly 612,000.
+Assuming public health mandates were relaxed, the IHME model predicts twice as many deaths before the end of the year: 400,000, for a total of nearly 612,000.
 But the increase could be cut by half with universal face masks, according to the model, which predicts an additional 100,000 deaths under that scenario.

-The institute’s forecasts were influential earlier in the pandemic in guiding policies developed by the White House coronavirus task force, but they have been criticized by some experts as projecting further into the future than can be done reliably, The Post reported.
+The institute’s forecasts were influential earlier in the pandemic in guiding policies developed by the White House coronavirus task force, but they have been criticized by some experts as projecting further into the future than can be done reliably, The Washington Post reported.

-“He’s in Federal Court -- Federal Court trying to do away with the Affordable Care Act, 100 million people with pre-existing conditions like your mom would not have to pay more for their insurance under now.”
+“He’s in federal court — federal court trying to do away with the Affordable Care Act, 100 million people with preexisting conditions like your mom would not have to pay more for their insurance under now.”

-There are an estimated 102 million people with pre-existing health conditions, according to a 2018 report by the consulting group Avalere.
-But, depending on where people get their insurance — such as the half of Americans who get it from their employer — premiums would not necessary go up for all 100 million if Trump succeeds in nullifying the ACA.
+There are an estimated 102 million people with preexisting health conditions, according to a 2018 report by the consulting group Avalere.
+But depending on where people get their insurance — such as the half of Americans who get it from their employer — premiums would not necessarily go up for all 102 million if Trump succeeds in nullifying the ACA.

 “But when you guys started talking on television about Biden, if he wins he’d be the first person without an Ivy League degree to be elected president.”

 Nope, no reporter said that.
 Ronald Reagan, elected in 1980, was the last president who did not go to an Ivy League university.
-(He went to little Eureka college in Illinois.)
+(He went to little Eureka College in Illinois.)

-Neither Biden nor his running mate Kamala Harris, went to an Ivy league university, the first such Democratic ticket since 1984.
+Neither Biden nor his running mate, Sen. Kamala D. Harris (D-Calif.), went to an Ivy League university, the first such Democratic ticket since 1984.
 Biden attended the University of Delaware and the Syracuse University College of Law, while Harris attended Howard University and the University of California, Hastings College of the Law.

 Send us facts to check by filling out this form